 The new contract contains no provision for the issuance of Snitch Tickets, the investigatory "Courtesy Notice" forms recognized in SB 1303 of 2012.
 Absent access to the Snitch Ticket tool, the City will have just two poor choices when there's an obvious mismatch between the pictured driver and the registered owner.
 1. File charges against the registered owner, without Probable Cause.
 2. Reject the violation.

-Early 2017: Cameras May Start Again, After Long Delay
+Early 2017: Cameras Starting Again, After Long Delay

-have Edison build an electrical service for each camera) may be over.
+have Edison build an electrical service for each camera), is over.
 A Dec.
 1, 2016 email from the City to Gatso said: